 They are a global company and have a foundation set up to help less fortunate children all over the world live better lives, which is pretty cool I think… even if it is just about PR.

-Since I haven't purchased a membership myself I decided to spend some time reading the reviews, complaints and testimonials to see what people are saying about this.
+There are VERY differing views on this online so it’s hard to know for sure.
+Since I haven’t purchased a membership myself I decided to spend some time reading customer/ distributor reviews, complaints and testimonials to see what people are saying about this.

 The Business opportunity & Compensation Plan